Nowhere is this truer than in the queer quarter - just behind the

 If you don't really feel like hitting the town too hard and rather fancy sipping away

-the small hours with a lover or friend, then you might like to settle into the
+the small hours with a lover or friend, then you might like to settle into one of the

-intimate and stylish Ouí Café for the night.
-Other such "style bars", where Barcelona
+intimate style bars for the night.
+It's here where Barcelona

-again really comes into its own, include Quizas, Machin and Fenix.
+again really comes into its own.
 In all you'll

 be able to preen and be seen, and yet still have a good old wag.